Jyess/quizie/README.md

 ## About
 This project was made during my internship at Evalandgo (now called Qwesteo).
 The goal was to get used to the Symfony framework in a context that is the closest to what I was going to work with.
-The name of the application was inspired by the name of the company.
 I also tried to use the same graphic charter.

 ### Built with
 [![Symfony][Symfony-img]][Symfony-url]